MatthieuJasselette/FooDog-WP/README.md

 Install lampp, for instance with [xampp](https://www.apachefriends.org/download.html).

-Clone this repo the htdocs folder of your lampp installation.
+Clone this repo in the htdocs folder of your lampp installation.

-Use `opt/lampp/lampp start` to run your site.
+Use `/opt/lampp/lampp start` to run your site.

-Use `opt/lampp/lampp stop` to shut down your site.
+Use `/opt/lampp/lampp stop` to shut down your site.

 In your database administration tool, import the *.sql* file in the db folder.